thoughtbot/ios-on-rails/release/ios-on-rails.md

 you just created.

-If you haven't created a project with Xcode before, there are images included to help you navigate the wilds that are Apple's Objective-C editor.
+If you haven't created a project with Xcode before, there are images included to help you navigate the wilds that are Apple's dev tools.
 Xcode is an exciting editor that may take a bit of getting used to, so if you would like a primer please visit [Apple's Xcode Overview.]("https://developer.apple.com/library/mac/documentation/ToolsLanguages/Conceptual/Xcode_Overview/About_Xcode/about.html")